melange-re/melange-re.github.io/docs/build-system.md

 ```

 The first line `(lang dune 3.8)` tells Dune which version of the "Dune language"
 (the language used in `dune` files) we want to use.
-Melange is only compatible
+Melange support in Dune is
-with versions of the Dune language equal or greater than 3.8.
+only available from version 3.8.

 The second line `(using melange 0.1)` tells Dune we want to use the [Melange
 extension of the Dune